3410/7100 – Code of Conduct Part 1

 - Engaging in any willful act which disrupts the normal operation of the school community.

-Engaging in conduct that is insubordinate or disruptive.
-Examples of such conduct include:
+Engage in conduct that is insubordinate.
+Examples of insubordinate conduct include:

-- Failing to comply with the reasonable directions of teachers, school administrators, or other school employees in charge of students.
+- Failing to comply with the reasonable directions of teachers, school administrators, or other school employees in charge of students or otherwise demonstrating disrespect.

 - Demonstrating disrespect or lying to school personnel.

-- Committing, attempting, or threatening an act of violence (such as hitting, kicking, punching, biting, and scratching) upon any person.
+- Committing, threatening or attempting an act of violence (such as hitting, kicking, punching, and scratching) upon another student or any other person lawfully on school property or attempting to do so.

-- Stealing the property of the district or any person on school property.
+- Stealing the property of other students, school personnel, or any other person lawfully on school property or attending a school function.

 - Reckless or unlawful driving.